aeon-toolkit/aeon/docs/about.md

 `aeon` was started in January 2023 as a fork of the `sktime` project by 8 core developers using [v0.16.0](https://github.com/aeon-toolkit/aeon/releases/tag/sktime-v0.16.0) as a base.
-In the following years, the project has grown to include many more core developers, has had a complete revamp or governance structure, had relaunched numerous modules for time series learning tasks, and was accepted as a NumFOCUS affiliated project in December 2023.
+In the following years, the project has grown to include many more core developers, had a complete revamp of governance structure, and relaunched numerous modules for time series learning tasks. `aeon` was accepted as a NumFOCUS affiliated project in December 2023.

 ## Artwork